COVID-19: Response In Africa

 International Medical Corps has already been working closely with Burundi’s Ministry of Health (MoH) and other key stakeholders to protect the country from Ebola, and has leveraged these preparedness activities to support the country’s COVID-19 contingency plans.
 Our team activated 10 COVID-19 steering committees in 10 health districts and trained rapid response teams, establishing district-based coordination in the provinces of Muyinga, Ngozi, Kirundo and Kayanza, bordering Rwanda and Tanzania.
 With support from International Medical Corps staff from the DRC, the Burundi mission has provided training on COVID-19 for almost 600 healthcare providers and provided training of trainers for an additional 67 MoH personnel.
 Since the start of the pandemic, the country team also has helped the government conduct screening and follow-up at Bujumbura International Airport, examining incoming passengers from countries with confirmed cases of COVID-19, and it has provided training on COVID-19 risks communication to more than 1,000 health and non-health personnel at the airport and the hotels where suspected cases are quarantined.
 Today, our Burundi team continues to help the MoH expand COVID-19 response capacity at the provincial level, strengthening provincial training committees, setting up district rapid response teams and improving IPC and WASH conditions in health facilities, including five provincial hospitals, refugee camps and points of entry.
 We also began constructing COVID-19 triage units at the five provincial hospitals we serve.
 Through a local partner, International Medical Corps continues to conduct community outreach and education programs through engagement with religious and administrative leaders.

-According to Cameroon’s medical authorities, more than 200,000 children due to receive routine vaccinations have not received them on schedule since the COVID-19 pandemic began.
-Parents are refusing to take their children to hospitals out of fear that they may get infected with the virus.
-Cameroonian doctors are warning that without the vaccines, there is increased risk for children to catch preventable diseases, such as diphtheria, measles and tetanus.
-In Cameroon, International Medical Corps has been responding to COVID-19 by screening patients, training healthcare workers on prevention and treatment, raising awareness in refugee camps of COVID-19 and how to prevent it, and distributing PPE to frontline health staff.
+Although there has been a slight reduction of the number of new cases in recent weeks, limited testing capacity and non-adherence to precautionary measures such as social distancing remain key risks for the spread of the pandemic, particularly in insecure or hard-to-reach locations.
+The coming weeks will be critical, as the country resumes normal life and business in spite of ongoing community transmission, with nearly 7 million children set to resume school on October 5 after more than 31,850 schools were closed in March.
+International Medical Corps has been responding to COVID-19 by screening patients, training healthcare workers on prevention and treatment, raising awareness in refugee camps of COVID-19 and how to prevent it, and distributing PPE to frontline health staff.
 Since March 27, our team has been implementing a COVID-19 response and prevention project in the Minawao refugee camp in the Far North, which hosts more than 60,000 refugees, and where malnutrition is widespread.
-To date, health teams have trained 26 health workers and 165 outreach volunteers in COVID-19 prevention, screened 3,547 patients for COVID-19 and reached 112,859 people with COVID-19 prevention messaging.
-Our community health workers in the Far North have also distributed 28,104 items of hygiene and PPE.
+To date, health teams have trained 26 health workers and 165 outreach volunteers in COVID-19 prevention, screened 4,987 patients for COVID-19 and reached 121,548 people with COVID-19 prevention messaging.
+Our community health workers in the Far North have also distributed 28,149 items of hygiene and PPE.
 In Cameroon’s East region, we have trained 93 community health workers who have reached 60,041 people in vulnerable communities with COVID-19 prevention education.
 We also recently started a gender-based violence (GBV) program in the East region that seeks to improve access to GBV services in a COVID-19 context among 8,000 women and children.

 Central African Republic

-International Medical Corps was asked by the US Office of Foreign Disaster Assistance (OFDA) to lead CAR’s Community Engagement Committee, a consortium that also includes Oxfam, the Danish Refugee Council and Concern Worldwide, to support the country’s COVID-19 response.
-In collaboration with CAR’s Ministry of Health, the committee is organizing and coordinating efforts between NGOs and donor communities on COVID-19 activities, to ensure that there are no gaps or overlaps in programming.
-Currently, to the relief of the humanitarian community, there are no recorded cases in the PK3 displacement camp.
-Our CAR team has submitted a proposal to implement COVID-19 response activities in CAR’s capital city of Bangui and will target more than 373,500 community members.
+International Medical Corps was asked by the USAID Bureau for Humanitarian Assistance (BHA) to lead CAR’s Community Engagement Committee, a consortium that also includes Oxfam, the Danish Refugee Council and Concern Worldwide, to support the country’s COVID-19 response.
+Activities are now launching to help populations in Bangui and its major corridors that will target more than 373,500 community members.
 The program will strengthen response capacity for COVID-19 detection at the primary healthcare level, improve community hygiene activities and improve psychosocial support for infected patients and their communities.
 The program will also target a large number of children who live on the streets and represent a very large and vulnerable portion of CAR’s urban youth.
+So far, we have distributed almost 1,500 bars of soap.
+Additionally, International Medical Corps supported three treatment centers in hospital settings and reached almost 44,000 community members through COVID-19 awareness-raising activities, all through traditional, face-to-face methods.

 The Chad country mission closed in June 2020.
 Before the closing, International Medical Corps completed a two-month project responding to COVID-19 at Chad’s UNION district hospital in Ndjamena.
 Our team trained 50 Ministry of Health staff on how to use PPE, how to detect COVID-19 symptoms and triage patients, and how to implement IPC measures.
 In addition, our team provided 10,060 non-sterile gloves, 600 gowns, 1,240 pieces of soap, 120 units of bleach, 650 face masks, 10 bottles of hand sanitizer gel and 20 pairs of protective scrubs to the hospital.